wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

   >
   > Click on a conversation
   >
-  > Click on a speciffic message
+  > Click on a specific message
   >
-  > You can now see transation info in the right pane
+  > You can now see the transaction info in the right pane
   >
   > Click the download icon in the upper right corner of the Transaction Info pane
   >